-We decided to explore a little about whales this week -- how big are they?
+So we decided to explore a little about whales this week and learn just how big they really are!

 Here's what you'll need for this activity: